Gumbo: Variations

 Gumbo is a heavily seasoned stew that combines several varieties of meat or seafood with a sauce or gravy.
 Any combination of meat or seafood can be used.
 Meat-based gumbo may consist of chicken, duck, squirrel, or rabbit, with oysters occasionally added.
 Seafood-based gumbo generally has shrimp, crab meat, and sometimes oysters.
 Andouille sausage is often added to both meat and seafood gumbos to provide "piquancy, substance, and an additional layer of flavor" to the dish.
 The key is to use a tender andouille so it does not become too chewy."
-Most varieties of gumbo are seasoned with onions, parsley, bell pepper, and celery.
+Most varieties of gumbo are seasoned with onions, bell pepper, and celery.
 Tomatoes are sometimes used in seafood gumbo, but traditionally few other vegetables are included.

 Thickeners

 Gumbo broth or gravy derives from three primary thickeners: okra, filé powder, and roux.
 Traditionally, okra and filé powder are not used in the same dish, although this rule is sometimes broken.
 Roux can be used alone or in conjunction with either of the other thickeners.
 Okra is more often used as a thickener in seafood gumbos than those with meat.
 This mucilaginous vegetable is usually cooked first, and other ingredients added once the desired consistency is reached.
 According to The Oxford Companion to Food, okra-based gumbos are becoming less popular, as the okra texture has become less palatable to changing tastes.

 Ground sassafras leaf, known as filé, is generally not added to the gravy until after the vegetables and meats or seafood have finished cooking and have been removed from the heat source.
+Many Cajuns add it at the table rather than in the pot.
 If added during the boiling process, filé makes the gumbo too ropey; when added at the end, the gumbo gains a slightly stringy texture.

 Roux has become the most popular thickener, made from cooking together a roughly equal proportion of flour and fat (traditionally hog lard, although increasingly made with butter since the mid-20th century).
 The length of cooking time determines the final flavor and texture, since the longer the roux is cooked before being added to the gumbo, the darker it becomes and the less thickening power it retains.
 A very dark roux provides a much thinner sauce with a more intense flavor than a light roux.